Nyand/alx-higher_level_programming/0x04-python-more_data_structures/README.md

 11.Function that returns a list with all values multiplied by a number without using any loops.
 12.Function def roman_to_int(roman_string): that converts a Roman numeral to an integer.
-13.Function that returns the weighted average of all integers tuple (, )
+13.Function that returns the weighted average of all integers tuple (, ) 14.Function that computes the square value of all integers of a matrix using map